sakasikai/blm-mll/source/CommandLineTools.md

 ### Adaptation of kNN

+This strategy tackle multi-label learning problem by adapting popular learning techniques like kNN to deal with multi-label learning directly.

 #### ML-KNN

 ##### Synopsis

-kNN classification method adapted for multi-label classification

-MLkNN builds uses k-NearestNeighbors find nearest examples to a test class and uses Bayesian inference to select assigned labels.
+*MLkNN* uses k-Nearest Neighbors to find nearest examples to a test class and uses Bayesian inference to select assigned labels.

+##### Options

+- `-mll MLkNN`

+  Set the multi-label learning algorithm as ML-kNN.

+- `-mll_k <number>` `--mll_kNN_k <number>` should be within [1, max_neighbors]

+  number of neighbours of each input instance to take into account

+- `-mll_s <value>` ` --MLkNN_s <value>` default 1.0

+  the smoothing parameter controlling the strength of uniform prior

+  （set to be 1 which yields the Laplace smoothing）

+- `-mll_ifn <number>` `--MLkNN_ignore_first_neighbours <number>`  should be within [1, max_neighbors]

+  number of neighbours of each input instance to take into account